vmware-archive/autoscaler/README.md

   cf set-env autoscaler UAA_CLIENT_SECRET _FILL_ME_
   cf set-env autoscaler DOMAIN            _FILL_ME_   #Example: 10.244.0.34.xip.io
 ```

+# Persistence
+Its possible to allow mysql service binding to be used for persisting the app state to survive restarts/crashes.
+Uncomment the services section inside the manifest and specify the service instance name.
+Any new registration of apps against targets would be persisted to DB and reloaded on startup.

 # Running the appscaler locally
 The appscaler uses default port of 8080 (which can be overridden via an Env variable PORT that can specify a different port).